Home Wayne Township Assessor

 What We Do

 Personal Property - Every year, each business within the township must file personal property returns on all equipment used to generate income.
 These forms are a self assessment and filed with the Assessor.
 Once all returns are entered and audited, values are established for the following tax year.
+For further information regarding personal property assessments, please visit the Allen County Assessor's Personal Property Page.

 Contact Information